-Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements; however, unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of available resources, as well as on balances of available resources at the end of the fiscal year.
+Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements; however, unlike the government-wide financial statements focus on near-term inflows and outflows of available resources, as well as on balances of available resources at the end of the fiscal year.
 Such information may be useful in evaluating the District's near-term financing requirements.
 Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for the governmental funds with similar information presented for governmental activities in the government-wide financial statements.
 By doing so, readers may better understand the long-term impact of the District's near-term financing decisions.
 Both the governmental funds balance sheet and the governmental funds statement of revenues, expenditures, and changes in fund balances provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.

-The District maintains six individual governmental funds.
-Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures, and changes in fund balances for the General, McCulloch Memorial, LOSAP Reserve, Apparatus and Equipment Reserve, and Land and Facility Reserve, the first of which is considered to be a major fund.
+The District maintains two individual governmental funds.
+Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures, and changes in fund balances for the General and Capital Improvement Reserve Funds, both of which are considered to be major funds.
 Sandy Rural Fire Protection District adopts an annual appropriated budget for all of its funds.
 A budgetary comparison statement has been provided for each fund individually to demonstrate compliance with their respective budgets.
 The basic governmental fund financial statements can be found on pages 13 through 16 of this report.